Bethany Teachman

-Bethany Teachman is a Clinical Psychologist whose research focuses on how biased thinking contributes to anxiety disorders.
-She is a professor of Psychology and Director of Clinical Training at the University of Virginia. and an expert on anxiety.
-At the University of Virginia, she runs the Program for Anxiety, Cognition, and Treatment (PACT) lab which studies cognitive bias modification and uses digital technologies, such as apps and web-based cognitive bias modification programs, in attempts to shift anxious thinking.
-Teachman is on the governing board of The Society for Digital Mental Health.
+Bethany A. Teachman is a Canadian clinical psychologist whose research focuses on how biased thinking contributes to anxiety disorders.
+She is a professor of Psychology and Director of Clinical Training at the University of Virginia and an expert on anxiety.
+At the University of Virginia, she runs the Program for Anxiety, Cognition, and Treatment (PACT) lab, which studies cognitive bias modification and uses digital technologies, such as apps and web-based cognitive bias modification programs, in attempts to shift anxious thinking.
+Dr. Teachman is on the governing board of the Society for Digital Mental Health.

 Early life and education

-Bethany studied at the University of British Columbia (UBC) on the West coast of Canada where she pursued a major in psychology.

-During her third year, Bethany participated in an exchange program at the University of Melbourne in Australia.
+Teachman studied at the University of British Columbia (UBC) on the West coast of Canada, where she pursued a major in psychology.
+During her third year, Teachman participated in an exchange program at the University of Melbourne in Australia.

-Bethany worked as a research assistant under the supervision of Dr. Jack Rachman, a psychologist known for his research in anxiety and obsessive-compulsive disorder (OCD).
+Teachman worked as a research assistant under the supervision of Stanley Rachman, a psychologist known for his research in anxiety and obsessive-compulsive disorder (OCD).
 Her honors thesis focused on moral psychology and moral development.

-Bethany was subsequently accepted into the doctoral program in clinical psychology at Yale University, where she worked under the mentorship of Sheila Woody.
-During her time at Yale, Bethany met her future spouse, Brian Nosek, who was also pursuing a doctoral degree at the institution in the field of social psychology.
+Teachman was subsequently accepted into the PhD program in clinical psychology at Yale University, where she worked under the mentorship of Dr. Sheila Woody.
+During her time at Yale, Teachman met her future spouse, Brian Nosek, who was also pursuing a PhD at the institution (in the field of social psychology).

 Research

-Dr. Bethany Teachman leads the Program for Anxiety, Cognition, and Treatment (PACT) lab at the University of Virginia, where she explores emotional dysregulation, notably in anxiety disorders.
-She is the Principal Investigator for two projects: Project Implicit Mental Health, initiated in September 2011, which is a public website designed to evaluate autonomic mental health associations, and MindTrails, launched in the Spring of 2016, which is another public website dedicated to studying online cognitive bias modifications.
+Teachman leads the Program for Anxiety, Cognition, and Treatment (PACT) lab at the University of Virginia, where she studies emotional dysregulation, notably in anxiety disorders.
+She is the Principal Investigator for multiple projects, including Project Implicit Mental Health, initiated in September 2011, which is a public website designed to evaluate autonomic mental health associations, and MindTrails, launched in the Spring of 2016, which is another public website dedicated to studying online cognitive bias modification.

-Teachman is the recipient of American Psychological Association Presidential Citation for her "leadership in advancing evidence-based practice in psychology and in applying technology to mental health research and practice".
+Teachman is the recipient of an American Psychological Association Presidential Citation for her "leadership in advancing evidence-based practice in psychology and in applying technology to mental health research and practice."